andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 From your PR:

-1. Click the gear icon next to "Reviewers" in the right column, and select the appriote reviewers for the PR.
+1. Click the gear icon next to "Reviewers" in the right column, and select the appropriate reviewers for the PR.
 In most cases, this will be your programming partner, and either your Team SCRUM Master or Team Assistant SCRUM Master.

 2. At the bottom of your PR, click the grey "Ready for review" next to the line that says "This pull request is still a work in progress".